Teejay128/altschool-blog-api/README.md

 This is an api for a blog app.
 This API has a general endpoint that shows a list of articles that have been created by different people, and anybody that calls this endpoint, should be able to read a blog created by them or other users.

-Many of the features were not applied due to time constraints, only the basic blog and user functions were completed
+The get routes are not paginated due to time constraints :smile:

 ---